 If the surface you’re about to paint doesn’t look very good to begin with, even the most expensive paint in the world won’t change that.

 So, spend some time sanding your skirting and filling in any holes and nicks.
-It will make a massive difference when paint is applied.
+It will make a massive difference when the paint is applied.
 We will provide more preparation tips in our FAQs sections below, but sanding and filling are vital steps that must not be skipped.

 This Rust-Oleum Universal paint is very impressive.
 It is an oil-based gloss paint for wood and metal that can be used on any indoor or outdoor surface.
 It’s also a paint and primer all in one, which saves loads of time.
 Even on brand new, unfinished skirting, you can achieve a fantastic finish with this paint in one or two coats.

-You aren’t likely to get much rust on your wooden skirting, but this paint will protect from rust when used on metal.
+You aren’t likely to get much rust on your wooden skirting, but this paint will protect metal from rust when used on metal.
 It can also be used on tiles, radiators, plastic and a host of other materials.
 So, for all of the little painting jobs around the home (and in the garden), this paint is a must-have.
 This oil-based paint is also available in loads of wonderful colours, and there are satin and gloss options too.

 For those after the water-based equivalent to the paint above, this Johnstone’s paint is the one to choose.
 Johnstone’s is one of the best UK paint brands.
 It dries nice and quickly (each coat takes two hours to dry), and it will leave a fantastic finish in just a few coats.
 Of course, as this is a water-based satin paint for wood and metal, clean up is really easy.
 There is hardly any odour either, so it’s great for painting in small areas.